coinecta/staking-contracts/README.md

 of that it ensures the asset name is unique and that a reference nft is minted into the timelock to support CIP 68

-The on chain asset name will consist of the minting time joined with the transaction id of the stake pool input.
-Together this ensures uniqueness of the asset.
-Of course this does not give a humanly readable name, so we store CIP-68 metadata in the time lock to allow for a good representation in wallets etc. The metadata is also checked to ensure it matches what is being locked.
+The on chain asset name will be the first 28 bytes of a blake2b_256 hash of the output reference of the stake pool input.
+We store CIP-68 metadata in the time lock to allow for a good representation in wallets etc. The metadata is also checked to ensure it matches what is being locked.

 Main validations during a mint: